kenstler/aws-ml-iot-lab/Challenge_2/README.md

 fs.protected_symlinks = 1
 ```

-If the above configuration file as correct you can proceed, if you had to add those two lines please reboot your Intel NUC and then keep following the steps.
-To reboot your Intel NUC use:
+If the above configuration file as correct you can proceed, if you had to add those two lines please reboot your Device and then keep following the steps.
+To reboot your Device use:

 ```
 sudo reboot now